 Here is a color comparison:

-I felt better just seeing the color on the walls.
-Anyway, I got the paint and then attached the ladders to the walls.
+I felt better just seeing the new color on the walls.
+Anyway, I got the painting done and then attached the ladders to the walls.

-The space needed a rug and obviously hooks… I wanted to keep going with the vintage and used vibe so many searches on the internet came up with these:
+The space needed a rug and obviously hooks on those ladders… I wanted to keep going with the “vintage and used” vibe so many searches on the internet came up with these:

-because NO ONE makes anything like them… why?
-I have no idea.
+because NO ONE makes anything like them… why? they’re fabulous, so I have no idea.
 I had to get these off eBay.
-So FYI if you want to try to reproduce this, you will need to search “ceiling hooks”… that’s what you need.
+So FYI, if you want to try to reproduce this, you will need to search “ceiling hooks”… that’s what you will need.
+Why?
 Regular coat hooks wont work because they hang at a 90° angle, and these have to hang straight down when they’re screwed in.

-I finally got it back together (had to wait almost two weeks for the auction to end.. that was a killer to this impatient gal) and here is the final result:
+I finally got my bid in and had to wait almost two weeks for the auction to end.. that was a killer to this impatient gal.
+Here is the final result:

 So what do you think of the entry way transformation?
 I am really happy with the way this one turned out.
 How do you feel about this kind of repurposing?
 I plan on adding more touches later and reusing the “steps” of the ladders too.
 For now this helps a bit with the “where’s my coat?” question.

-(HomeRight did provide product for me to review and tell you about, but all opinions are my own and always will be.)
+(HomeRight did provide product for me to review and share with you, but all opinions are my own and always will be.)